ubilab-escape/first-door/README.md

 ### Plasma Globes
 * When you change the mdns name via MQTT, this will also change the ID of the globe (gets written to EEPROM).
 Use the Format "GlobeX" as new name, e.g. "Globe0" for the Master Globe.
 * Max.
 4 globes can be used (IDs: 0,1,2,3)

+### MQTT interaction
+* The commands for controlling the implemented stages can be found in the document linked at the end of this readme!

 ## First Puzzle <a name="4"></a>